EddieCornelious/jeux/README.md

 Middleware are functions that are called before an action gets to any reducers.

+## ReducerObject

+A plain js object that is used to map keys to reducer functions.
+See examples below.

-Normal flow  --- dispatch action --- reducers --- updated state Flow with middleware  --- dispatch action --- passes action through middlewares --- reducers --- updated state
+### Normal flow  --- dispatch action --- reducers --- update state
+### Flow with middleware  --- dispatch action --- passes action through middleware(s) --- reducers --- update state

 ## createStore

 CreateStore accepts the reducer object as a first arg.
-This is a mapping of keys to functions.
+And middleware functions as 2...n args

 See Examples below for more details.

 ## dispatch

-This method is used to dispatch actions to the store and the store takes the actions runs it through the reducers and updates the state accordingly.
+This method is used to dispatch actions to the reducers which take the action and updates the state accordingly.

 most actions look like this